DynamoRIO

 git review

 Do not use a force push to change the history of the shared branch!
-Use a new, separate commit.
+Use a new, separate commit (these separate commits will all be squashed together upon merging).

 When the requested changes have been pushed, request a re-review from the reviewer so they know that the pull request is ready for another round of reviewing.
 This can be done by clicking the re-review button next to the reviewer's name at the top of the right sidebar on the pull request page.